|

 areas.
 But it requires a keen eye to spot!

-all you can see is its tiny eyes and very short antennae.
+sides.
+Often all you can see are its tiny eyes on long curved eyestalks

 This crab snips off bits of sponges and seaweed or selects suitable